About

 1: I am not able to identify or describe my feelings when I encounter ecological problems.

-6: I can clearly identify and describe my feelings when I encounter ecological problems (e.g. pollution, deforestation, biodiversity loss), and I express them in constructive ways.
+6: I can clearly identify and describe my feelings when I encounter ecological problems, and I can express them in various ways.

 1